gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 You're still here reading, so you didn't bail early.
 Those that did probably think this post is some sort of Luddite position that we should stop or cast off automation.
 I'm ok with that assessment if it slows engineers down and encourages them to think through when and how to automate something.
 By all means read this half way through and talk shit about it, so long as it scares you.

 Really, the opposite is true.
 I'm in awe of our automated accomplishments.
 My issue is with the wreckage we leave in our wake in the form of half-ass resilience.
 Automation is incredibly powerful, but so is human capability.
 Deploying automation too soon can result in a rickety, dangerous foundation that humans prop up with grueling on all schedules and unhappy customers.

-Our autoscaler, despite our best intentions, can turn into a minefield of future incidents, surprises, and technical debt.
-It can also do the opposite, saving us from mistakes and human fatigue.
-Deciding when and how to harness this automation is a delicate dance.

 The next time you feel the urge to automate, instead begin a design document.
 Better yet, marvel in your own antientropic powers and keep learning so you can write a better design document later.